Restore Platform System Data and Storage

 4. Install network connectivity required for the subcloud.

 5. Ensure that the system is at the same patch level as it was when the backup was taken.
-On the AIO-SX systems, you must manually reinstall any previous patches.
-This may include doing a reboot if required.
+You must manually reinstall any previous patches and reboot the system (for reboot-required patches) to prevent restore failures due to mismatched patch levels.

 After the reboot, you can verify that the updates were applied.